bazel-xcode/xchammer/README.md

 #### Build Time - debugging and static analysis

 At the time of writing, there should be a way to build in "debug mode" in order for LLDB to work.
-One possibility is to set this a default and override when releasing.
+One possibility is to set this as a default and override when releasing.
 By default, it's possible to pass variables to Bazel.
 For example, in XCHammer's own Xcode project, [tools/XCHammerXcodeRunscript.sh](tools/XCHammerXcodeRunscript.sh) it set's the